yusufessam22/dsml-portfolio/index.md

 - **Hyperparameter tuning:**
   - Used Optuna with Bayesian optimisation
-    - More efficient than grid/random search once the parameter space is constrained
+    - More efficient than grid/random search once the hyperparameter spaces are constrained

 - **Loss function:**
   - Tweedie regression applied due to its strength in handling zero-inflated continuous data